 What makes a line successful in China?

 In general, a line that works for the Chinese market needs to appeal to local aesthetics.
 This does not mean printing a dragon or cherry blossoms.
 It means the Chinese customer needs to feel it is unique, on trend, and the silhouette has to suit them.
 Our customers are very fashion-driven.
-They may not care about where a brand is from, but they look for design and quality. ver 80% of our brands are frequent exhibitors during Paris Fashion Week and we operate several business models for them, from wholesale to building department store corners to establishing franchises
+They may not care about where a brand is from, but they look for design and quality.
+Over 80% of our brands are frequent exhibitors during Paris Fashion Week and we operate several business models for them, from wholesale to building department store corners to establishing franchises.

 Can you give some tips how to sell best to Chinese buyers?